-Bipolar disorder is a mental disorder characterized by intense emotional states known as mood episodes in which people experience drastic shifts in their mood, energy, activity and behavior.
-Mood episodes are much different than the normal ups and downs of everyday life because periodic changes in mood gradually become a routine affair.
+Bipolar disorder is a mental illness marked by intense emotional states in which people experience drastic shifts in their mood, energy, activity and behavior.
+The problem cannot be equated to the normal ups and downs of everyday life because periodic changes in mood gradually become a routine affair.
 The unusual mood changes can range from being very happy and active to being very sad and hopeless.

 There are three main types of bipolar disorder that range in severity and frequency:

-- Bipolar I Disorder– characterized by one manic episode that may be preceded or followed by a hypomanic or major depressive episode; symptoms of the manic episode are present for at least seven days or are so severe that they require immediate hospital care.
+- Bipolar I Disorder – It is characterized by manic episodes or symptoms that may be preceded or followed by a hypomanic or major depressive episode.
+Symptoms of the manic episode last for at least seven days or can be severe enough to require immediate hospital care.

-- Bipolar II Disorder– It is a milder form of the disorder, characterized by one or more depressive episodes and at least one hypomanic episode; severity of bipolar II disorder may be just as severe as bipolar I disorder.
+- Bipolar II Disorder – It is a milder form of the disorder, characterized by one or more depressive episodes and at least one hypomanic episode.
+The severity of bipolar II disorder may be just as severe as bipolar I disorder.

-- Cyclothymia or cyclothymic disorder – a mild form of bipolar disorder characterized by hypomania and depression lasting for at least two years; symptoms do not ever fully meet the requirements for a manic, hypomanic or major depressive episode.
+- Cyclothymia or cyclothymic disorder – The disorder is characterized by hypomania and depression episodes that lasts for at least two years.
+The symptoms do not ever fully meet the requirements for a manic, hypomanic or major depressive episode.

 - Exaggerated confidence and self-esteem in one’s own abilities or grandiosity

-Patients who have major depressive episodes must have at least five of the following symptoms, with at least one symptom being depressed mood or loss of interest or pleasure.
+In addition, patients with major depressive episodes must have at least five of the following symptoms, with at least one symptom being depressed mood or loss of interest or pleasure.
 Following are some of the symptoms of depressive episode.

 - Depressed mood, hopelessness or sadness